Originally posted: 3/04/2020

 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does, (James 1:25).

-Let us trust Him to grow us in our desire and fixed determination to live in obedience, that every day we would be prepared to experience His Supernatural Supply.
+And let us trust Him to grow us in our desire and fixed determination to live in obedience, that every day we would adhere to His Prescribe Preparation and experience His Supernatural Supply.

 Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.
 14 As obedient children, do not be conformed to the former lusts which were yours in your ignorance, 15 but like the Holy One who called you, be holy yourselves also in all your behavior; 16 because it is written, “You shall be holy, for I am holy.”
 (1 Peter 1:14).